 We are in the process of creating our ride schedule for next year and need suggestions

-If you have a favorite ride you would like to share with the group bring it to the ride on Saturday, drop it off in the HOG Box at the dealership, call one of the officers with your idea or bring it to the December Meeting.
+If you have a favorite ride you would like to share with the group bring it to the dealership and drop it off in the HOG Box, or call/email one of the officers with your idea or bring it to the next general meeting.

 Public Safety Fee going into effect

 Beginning Dec.
 1, Arizona motorists expecting vehicle registration renewals will see a new Public Safety Fee.
 The fee was established by state law to support public safety and Highway Patrol operations.
 The fee goes into effect for registrations due in January which can be paid as early as Dec.
 1, and immediately for newly registered vehicles.

 The fee will be collected during the vehicle-registration process administered by the Arizona Department of Transportation Motor Vehicle Division.
 Arizona statute established the method for collecting the fee and sets the process for determining the amount based on a formula designed to support Highway Patrol operations.

 Highway Patrol operations — among the most visible functions of the Arizona Department of Public Safety — include response to collisions on Arizona highways, enforcing state laws designed to keep the motoring public safe, arresting impaired drivers, assisting motorists in distress, air-rescue operations and patrolling more than 6,800 miles of highways.

 Most motorists will pay $32 per vehicle, per year.
 Street-legal golf carts and primarily off-highway vehicles will pay $5.
 Those who register a vehicle annually or pay for a two- or five-year registration will pay the entire amount up front for each registered year.

 The funds raised through the Public Safety Fee will not only provide necessary dollars for public safety, but will advance maintenance and construction of Arizona’s highway infrastructure, including the state’s Key Commerce Corridors that support economic development around the state.